Barbara Ruszczyc: Career

 In 1957, Professor Kazimierz Michalowski invited Ruszczyc to participate in archaeological expeditions in Egypt and the Sudan.
 From 1969 to 1984, she was promoted to field director of excavations at the ancient city of Tell Atrib in Egypt.
 In Tell Atrib, the plan was to locate, uncover and restore an early Coptic cathedral from the 8th century.
 The expedition was halted by war in the Middle East.
 The excavation was resumed ten years later in 1979 and continued until 1984.
 Ruszczyc published the results of the excavation in 1997.
 She also published a number of works on the ancient art collection at the National Museum in Warsaw.
 She served as senior curator for special exhibitions in ancient art until her retirement from the museum in 1990.

 During her 40-year career, Ruszczyc lectured on the history of ancient Egyptian and Mesopotamian art the University of Warsaw.
 She also taught art history and archaeology of the Near East from 1973 to 1993 at the John Paul II Catholic University of Lublin.

 Ruszczyc served as librarian for the Library of Writers of the Jesuit Association in Warsaw.
-She was instrumental in establishing a library in the small city of Czortków in the Ukraine.
+She was instrumental in establishing a library in the small city of Chortkiv in Ukraine.
 After she retired, Ruszczyc worked as a volunteer at the National Museum in Warsaw, helping to restore pottery and glass artifacts.